15 best beaches near Bristol under 90 minutes away

 St Audries Bay, North Somerset

-My latest find in the beaches near Bristol category, is this gigantic sweep of golden sandy beach at the mouth of the River Ogmore.
+For nice beaches near Bristol, check out this gigantic sweep of golden sandy beach at the mouth of the River Ogmore.
 Just whack Ogmore by Sea in the SatNav and you’ll be guided to the beach car park (located right behind), where sheep wander freely.
-It costs £6 for the day to park (unless you arrive after 4pm) and from here it’s just a short stroll down the slipway to the beach.
+From here it’s just a short stroll down the slipway to the beach.
 Or if you prefer you can clamber down the rocks, across the pebbles to the sand.

 Smooth soft rocks provide perfect little dipping pools for paddle-loving kiddos, so you can be miles back from the sea, but have little ones happily splashing next to you.
 The beach feels wild and rugged, in a not-that-many-people-know-about-it kind of way.
 There are a handful of houses overlooking the coast behind the carpark, but on a sunny-ish May weekend, the beach’s main visitors were Pen Y Bont’s surf lifesaving school, dog walkers, a couple of horse riders, the odd campervan and bucket-wielding families.